 Targeted ways to operate with less general fund appropriations.
-Agency general fund appropriations have decreased 51% since FY02 and our expected base budget for FY 11 will represent a 61% decrease.
+Agency general fund appropriations have decreased 62% since FY02.
 In order to continue to meet service delivery requirements, senior management has identified and implemented various cost savings measures, including significant staff size reductions through attrition.
+However, it is essential that the agency rebuild its staffing to a level necessary to maintain its services.